helgridly/canonize/drafts/qualms-large-accounts.md

                  common type of guy around here and not one i'm interested in engaging with

                  i doubt you will find this a huge loss

+---

+`<selflathing>` me to claude: i think people should stop making general claims about how the world is or should be, and instead only talk about their personal experience.

+claude: you realize that's a general claim about how the world should be, right?

+owned. destroyed by my own facts and logic

+in any case the words i was looking for were "epistemic humility" and "perspectivism", so that's cool

+---

+`<selflathing>` the nice thing about only sharing your perspective and lived experience is that nobody gives a shit, which prevents you from turning into a little goblin hooked on creating engagement bait for the algorithm

+instead you and your *check* 271 followers can just be nice chill people